| In 1941, Americans could look either east or west and find a shooting war in

 service.
 The VFW received hundreds of letters from young fliers thanking the organization

+for enabling them to "make the grade."
 Although the Aviation Cadet program, the Americanism Department

 programs, and other VFW programs conducted at the national level received the most